edogawadore/games/README.md

 ## How to contribute

 - Fork this repository
-- Create an issue and link it to the PR
+- Create an issue, push your code and create a pull request
 - Add screenshot of your game to `images` directory and update game info in `README.md`

 ## Game contributed